-The right title for every page is important for both search systems and website visitors.
+The right title for every page is important for both search systems and eCommerce website visitors.

-Website visitors won’t order your service or product if they face even the tiniest problems with communication.
-For an online store, it is not only important to offer a complete set of contact options (phone numbers, emails, instant messengers, chat) but also to make them noticeable.
-Users won’t stay on your website for a long time if it doesn’t look credible.
+Ecommerce website visitors won’t order your service or product if they face even the tiniest problems with communication.
+For an online store, it is important to offer a complete set of contact options (phone numbers, emails, instant messengers, chat) and make them noticeable.
+Users won’t stay on your eCommerce website for a long time if it doesn’t look credible.
 This also applies to the cases when a potential customer wants to ask a clarifying question about a product or shipping.

-Navigating between pages, a website user must see that you are always ready to answer and provide detailed consultation.
+Navigating between pages, an eCommerce website user must see that you are always ready to answer and provide detailed consultation.
 This information should be highlighted with a special color, font, interactive icons, etc.

 On the other hand, try not to be too pushy.
-If a popup window appears every 2 minutes, this won’t make website visitors stay longer.
+If a popup window appears every 2 minutes, this won’t make eCommerce visitors stay longer.

-For example, customers are more likely to buy a smartphone if it goes together with a memory card or a branded case.
+For example, customers are more likely to buy a smartphone if it combines with a memory card or a branded case.
 In addition to material gifts, you can offer free shipping or a discount on the next purchase.

-However, you should also take into account that bonuses and gifts are a reward for the shown trust.
-If you teach customers that there is always a gift in the online store, this may lead to some negative consequences.
+However, you should also consider that bonuses and gifts are a reward for the shown trust.
+Therefore, if you teach customers that there is always a gift in the online store, this may lead to some negative consequences.